 I assume that, since you are reading this page, you already know why you should be making your own soap, as well as the benefits of homemade soap and are ready to start making your own.
-But before you do, there are a couple of important things you should know:

 - Always store lye in air-tight containers.
 Label the containers appropriately.
 A label with “DANGER! – Sodium Hydroxide” and a skull and crossbones or a big red X in a circle is not overkill

 - Keep containers out fo reach of children and pets